lobehub/lobe-vidol/README.md

 ## ⌨️ Local Development

-You can use Github Codespaces for online development:
+You can use GitHub Codespaces for online development:

 [![][github-codespace-shield]][github-codespace-link]

-Or clone it for local development:
+Or use the following commands for local development:

 [![][bun-shield]][bun-link]